cultureamp/kafka-connect-plugins/DEPLOY.md

 ### 1. Tag the Release

-After successful deployment, tag the release using the following commands:
+After successful deployment, switch to main branch and tag the release using the following commands:

 ```
 git tag -a vX.X.X -m "Release message"